top of page

 Return on Investment 3

-Tickets for Northeastern hockey games cost $30 for premium seats (along the sides of the rink) and $25 for regular (end zone) seats.
-Youth tickets are discounted at $15.
-Parking can be had for no charge (yes, you read that right, free parking in Boston) at the Camden Lot located just on the other side of the train tracks from the Arena.
+Parking can be had for no charge (yes, you read that right, free parking in Boston) at the Columbus Street Lot located about a half mile away on the other side of the train tracks from the Arena.
 As you can imagine, this lot fills quickly.
-Other lots around Matthews Arena start at $27 for gameday parking.
+Prices at the lots adjacent to Matthews Arena start at $27 for gameday parking.

 Many fans will opt to skip the congestion and cost of driving in Boston, and simply take the T to Matthews Arena.
 Both the Orange and Green Lines pass within a few blocks of Matthews Arena, and a one-way fare is just $2.75.
 The Number One bus also has a stop at the arena.

-They just don’t build arenas like this anymore, and that alone is worth an extra point.
-The exposed brick, the steel tresses, and the entry arch that has greeted Boston sports fans for over a century all harken to an earlier time.
+They just don’t build them like this anymore, and that alone is worth an extra point.
+The exposed brick, the steel tresses, the entry arch that has greeted Boston sports fans for over a century all harken to an earlier time.

 A final extra point is awarded to the Doghouse, one of the most active and entertaining student sections in the country.
+While the Doghouse may not be completely filled every night, the students here never fail to deliver.
 They may be worth the price of admission all by themselves.

 Final Thoughts